 Accommodations cannot be provided without documentation.

 Submit the request for accommodation form along with supporting documentation to the Student Services Department, C/O Disability Coordinator.
-Information may be submitted confidentially by fax, mail, e-mail or in person.
+Information may be submitted confidentially by fax, mail or email.

 Send Accommodation Requests to: